jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2017-03-27-why-I-started-buying-physical-books.md

 I forgot where I got this idea...
 I think I got that from either John Sonmez or Scott Hanselman.

-4. **I know that I can still be able to learn how to use new languages or frameworks** using the documentation of those languages and frameworks, and tutorials available online -- I need to be creative.
+4. **I know that I can still be able to learn how to use new languages or frameworks** using the documentation of those languages and frameworks, and tutorials available online -- I need to be creative/resourceful.
 <br />
 I got that from John Sonmez.